Best gaming phones for 2025: iPhone, Samsung, and more

 • Expensive

-The iPhone 16 Pro Max is the most powerful iPhone on the market right now, allowing you to play console titles such as Resident Evil Village and the Resident Evil 4 remake and giving you access to the massive library of Apple Arcade games.
-It features Apple’s A18 Pro chip, which is more efficient than the previous A17 Pro processor, while also boosting gaming performance by up to 30% compared to the 15 Pro Max.
+The iPhone 17 Pro Max is the most powerful iPhone on the market right now, allowing you to play console titles such as Resident Evil Village and the Resident Evil 4 remake and giving you access to the massive library of Apple Arcade games.
+It features Apple's A19 Pro chip, which is more efficient than the previous A18 Pro processor, while also boosting gaming performance by up to 30% compared to the 15 Pro Max.

 This elite processor does wonders to ensure a smooth experience while playing the best iPhone games, but so does the display, with the 120Hz refresh rate OLED screen offering stunning and super smooth visuals.
-To match the flagship performance, you can get up to 1TB of storage, and all iPhone 16 Pro Max devices have 8GB RAM, meaning there’s sufficient storage for your games, apps, pictures, and operating systems.
+To match the flagship performance, you can get up to 2TB of storage, and all iPhone 17 Pro Max devices have 12GB RAM, meaning there's sufficient storage for your games, apps, pictures, and operating systems.

-While the 4,685 mAh battery is a slight improvement over the iPhone 15 Pro Max, it’s still lacking in comparison to other flagship devices, and it doesn’t charge anywhere as quickly as the likes of the Honor Magic7 Pro or RedMagic 10 Pro either.
-In general, it’s probably not worth upgrading to if you’ve already got the 15 Pro Max flagship.
-Still, if you’ve got an iPhone 14 Pro Max or older, it’s worth making the plunge for the performance upgrades alone.
+While the 4,823 mAh battery (or 5,088, depending on your market version) is a slight improvement over the iPhone 16 Pro Max, it's still lacking in comparison to other flagship devices.
+In general, it's probably not worth upgrading to if you've already got the 15 Pro Max flagship.
+Still, if you've got an iPhone 14 Pro Max or older, it's worth making the plunge for the performance upgrades alone.

 The best Samsung gaming phone.